-Income taxes were accrued at an estimated annual effective tax rate of 34% and 36% in the first quarters of 2012 and 2011, respectively.
-The effective tax rate differs from that computed at the federal statutory rate of 35% principally because of the effect of foreign and state income taxes, tax credits and deductions for domestic production activities.
+Income taxes were accrued at an estimated effective tax rate of 33% and 34% in the first nine months of 2012 and 2011, respectively.
+The effective tax rate differs from that computed at the federal statutory rate of 35% principally because of the effect of foreign and state income taxes, tax credits, deductions for domestic production activities and discrete tax items.